NDWA members in Washington DC

 • Establish written agreements to ensure clarity on roles and responsibilities.

 Join the movement for the National Domestic Workers Bill of Rights by signing our petition.
-It is up to ALL of us to change these laws.
-People who hire domestic workers can play an especially important role by lifting up the stories of the importance of the care and support provided by domestic workers they employ.
+It is up to all of us to change these laws.
+People who hire domestic workers can play a critical role by lifting up the stories of the importance of the care and support provided by domestic workers they employ.

 Sign the Petition!